-When you think of low thyroid function, or hypothyroidism, weight gain probably comes to mind.
+When you think of low thyroid function, or hypothyroidism, weight gain probably comes to mind first.
 This is probably the most common and well known symptom of hypothyroidism, but there are some lesser known signs and symptoms of hypothyroidism that some doctors, and even fewer patients, are aware of, but can help lead to the correct diagnosis.

 1. Loss of the Outer Edge of the Eyebrows